dance not dance

 As the result of a long collaborative research, this exhibition is curated through a process of gathering various archival materials (audiovisual records, photographs, posters, publications, ephemera, scores…), framed within a comprehensive view of social and cultural shifts and discussions regarding what constitutes dance.

-In the seven rooms comprising the gallery, we catch glimpses of dances that, on one hand, circumscribe a wish to create a dance culture and, on the other hand, express a desire for renewal.
-In both cases, they account for the historical moments in which their embodied experience participates, often exposing their contradictions.
-Interrogating the transmission of history and the transmission of dance, the exhibition extends into a book and a programme of revisitations and new choreographic works.
-As a whole, dance not dance materializes different modes of investigation — of works, desires, contexts, and conditions of possibility — to traverse the nervousness of history through multiple dances and the sensitive attention they imply.
+Throughout the seven rooms that make up the gallery, there are dances that, on the one hand, circumscribe the desire to create a dance culture and, on the other, a desire for renewal.
+In both cases, they give an account of the historical moments in which their embodied experience takes part, often exposing their contradictions.
+Questioning the transmission of history and the transmission of dance, the exhibition is extended into a book and a programme of revisits and new choreographic works.
+As a whole, dance not dance materialises different modes of investigation – of works, wills, contexts and conditions of possibility – in order, with the dances and the sensitive attention they imply, to traverse the nervousness of history.

 The Calouste Gulbenkian Foundation reserves the right to collect and keep records of images, sounds and voice for the diffusion and preservation of the memory of its cultural and artistic activity.
 For further information, please contact us through the Information Request form.